Rationale for the Iraq War: Statements indicating oil as a rationale

 2008 Republican Presidential Candidate John McCain was forced to clarify his comments suggesting the Iraq war involved US reliance on foreign oil.
 "My friends, I will have an energy policy that we will be talking about, which will eliminate our dependence on oil from the Middle East that will prevent us from having ever to send our young men and women into conflict again in the Middle East", McCain said.
 To clarify his comments, McCain explained that "the word 'again' was misconstrued; I want us to remove our dependency on foreign oil for national security reasons, and that's all I mean."

 Many critics have focused upon administration officials' past relationships with energy corporations.
 Both George W. Bush and Dick Cheney were formerly CEOs of oil and oil-related companies such as Arbusto, Harken Energy, Spectrum 7, and Halliburton.
 Before the 2003 invasion of Iraq and even before the war on terror, the administration had prompted anxiety over whether the private sector ties of cabinet members (including National Security Advisor Condoleezza Rice, former director of Chevron, and Commerce Secretary Donald Evans, former head of Tom Brown Inc.) would affect their judgment on energy policy.

 Prior to the war, the CIA saw Iraqi oil production and illicit oil sales as Iraq's key method of financing.
 The CIA's October 2002 unclassified white paper on "Iraq's Weapons of Mass Destruction Programs" states on page one under the "Key Judgments, Iraq's Weapons of Mass Destruction Programs" heading that "Iraq's growing ability to sell oil illicitly increases Baghdad's capabilities to finance weapons of mass destruction programs".

 Private oil business

 Iraq holds the world's fifth-largest proven oil reserves at 141 Goilbbl, with increasing exploration expected to enlarge them beyond 200 Goilbbl.
 For comparison, Venezuela – the largest proven source of oil in the world – has 298 Goilbbl of proven oil reserves.

-Organizations such as the Global Policy Forum (GPF) asserted that Iraq's oil is "the central feature of the political landscape" there, and that as a result of the 2003 invasion of Iraq, friendly' companies expect to gain most of the lucrative oil deals that will be worth hundreds of billions of dollars in profits in the coming decades".
+Organizations such as the Global Policy Forum (GPF) asserted that Iraq's oil is "the central feature of the political landscape" in the country, and that as a result of the 2003 invasion of Iraq, friendly' companies expect to gain most of the lucrative oil deals that will be worth hundreds of billions of dollars in profits in the coming decades".
 According to the GPF, US influence over the 2005 Constitution of Iraq has made sure it "contains language that guarantees a major role for foreign companies".